 1456-57: St Osmund canonized (Jan.
 1 1457) by Pope Callistus III; Feast of St. Osmund, and Feast of Translation added.

-1457, Thursday, July 16: Translation of St. Osmund to a new shrine.
+1457, Thursday, July 16: Translation of St. Osmund to a new shrine at Salisbury Cathedral.
 Some believe that the shrine was located in the centre of the Trinity Chapel.
 I believe that it was located in the easternmost bay of the presbytery, behind the high altar.

 1457: Feast of the Name of Jesus added.
 (1480?)